-Our team created a highly flexible and modular design system — allowing our beautifully crafted and intricate patterns, maps and illustrations to sit comfortably within a global design framework.
+Our team created a highly flexible, modular design system — allowing our beautifully crafted and intricate patterns, maps and illustrations to sit comfortably within a global design framework.

 The UX team recruited and interviewed stakeholders and potential guests, ran focus groups and tested design permutations against our key success metrics.
 For Belmond, exposing more products and creating engagement across the breadth of the portfolio was a more important factor than simply selling more in the short term.